-Kirstenbosch National Botanical Garden is one of the most peaceful, beautiful places on earth.
-It touches me every time I visit.
-Fog is back in the Cape, mysteriously draping itself over Table Mountain – yesterday was a great day to see the garden.
+Kirstenbosch Botanical Garden is one of the most beautiful places on earth, and it touches me every time I visit.
+Mysterious Cape fog is back draping itself over Table Mountain, so yesterday was a great day to re-explore the peaceful, calming gardens.

-It’s hard to say which Kirstenbosch delight is best – fragrant gardens with pristine fynbos, forested areas, dramatic mountain views, gourmet restaurant, exotic birds, stone sculpting, or the gallery of South African artists.
+It’s hard to say which Kirstenbosch delight is best – forested areas, fynbos gardens, hiking trails, dramatic mountain views, exotic birds, gourmet restaurants, Mambo Shona stone sculptures, or the gallery of talented South African artists.
 It’s a big dose of beautiful!!

-I visited the art gallery and especially liked the landscapes of James Yates.
-The current exhibition – Professional Cape Artists – features paintings, ceramics, and wooden sculpture of popular local masters.
+I visited the art gallery and especially liked the landscape paintings of James Yates.
+The exhibition – Professional Cape Artists – features sculpture, paintings, and ceramics of local masters.
 The exhibition is on display between 16th February and 11th March.

-I hiked a close-in trail, had lunch, and enjoyed the spectacular stone sculptures perfectly placed throughout the grounds.
+I hiked a close-in trail, had a lingering lunch, and enjoyed the stone sculptures perfectly placed throughout the grounds.
 Families were relaxing and picnicking on a lush carpet of grass.

 Chemicals aren’t used in Kirstenbosch’s drinking water.
-It’s “extracted from boreholes that tap deep into the Table Mountain Aquifer 200 ft. below ground level”.
-The drinking water from the aquifer is of “such high quality it could be bottled”!
+The water is “extracted from boreholes that tap deep into the Table Mountain Aquifer 200 ft. below ground level”.
+Drinking water from the aquifer is of “such high quality it could be bottled”!

-This trip I’m exploring Claremont – a leafy suburban neighborhood 6 miles south of Cape Town.
+This trip I’m exploring Claremont – a leafy suburban neighborhood six miles south of Cape Town.
 Although nothing beats the energy and excitement of Cape Town, I wanted to experience a new area.

-My B&B is between Claremont and Rondebosch, both are growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
+My B&B is between Claremont and Rondebosch, both growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
 The University of Cape Town is nearby.
-It’s quite a change from the daily city chaos in Maputo!
+It’s a major change from the city chaos in Maputo!